jeppestaerk/alfred-chuck-norris-jokes/readme.md

 ## Third party

 This workflow use https://api.chucknorris.io via `https` to fetch jokes.

 This workflows icon is provided by the `api.chucknorris.io` as well.

-There privacy Statement can be read here: https://api.chucknorris.io/privacy
+There privacy statement can be read here: https://api.chucknorris.io/privacy

 ## License